 7) I was told not to get a scale-change harmonium because they break easily?
 Is that so?

 We do not find that to be the case.
 A well made scale change instrument will last as long as any other.
 Shipping scale change harmoniums can be a problem, though.
 Sometimes the mechanism will get jarred out of place.
 Fixing this is not hard, but requires a certain degree of tool skill.
-We try to ship all scale change harmoniums by air to reduce the risk of this happening.

 8) What sort of prep work do you do before you sell an instrument.?